 - Default orientation: Enter the exact coordinates for your pitch and yaw.
 Pitch tilts up or down, while yaw moves from side to side.
 This determines what “forward" means for your video, or the exact point in space your video begins.

 These settings only apply to the desktop viewing experience, and do not apply when your 360 video is experienced in the Vimeo mobile apps (with or without a headset).

-Embed settings: If you’re a Vimeo Plus member or higher, you have access to even more control of the 360 embedded video player.
+Embed settings: If you’re a Vimeo Standard and higher, Vimeo Plus and higher, or Enterprise member, you have access to even more control of the 360 embedded video player.
 Under the Embed tab of your video's Advanced settings, there’s now an option to disable the 360 badge and the compass (gyroscope).
 These settings are checked by default and can only be removed in the embedded player, not on vimeo.com.

 Thumbnail: 360° videos will have auto-generated thumbnails matching a human field of view, such that you no longer need to upload custom thumbnails to correct the perspective.

 You can upload 360 videos using your mobile device.
 If you don’t inject the 360 metadata before you upload, you’ll need to access the video settings from a tablet or desktop computer to set your video as 360.
 This also applies for uploads through third-party apps that use the Vimeo API (e.g., Dropbox).

 Vimeo members Standard and higher, Pro and higher, or Enterprise can use the video review page to share their 360 videos quickly and securely.
 The review page’s in-video notes are not currently supported for 360 videos and will be disabled automatically.